thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/websocket-client.md

 {% include images-gallery.html imageCollection="ws-table-msg" %}

 #### Messages filtering
-Users of TBMQ have the ability to apply filters to messages using several parameters.
-To filter messages by:
+The table messages can be filtered by:
 * **Type 'All/Received/Published'** - click on the type label in the header of the Messages table.
 * **Topic/QoS/Retain** - click on the _filter_ icon next to _Clear messages_ button.